jackhh66/Pancakeswap_BSC_Sniper_Bot/README.md

 **Improvements:**
 - Various performance enhancements and bug fixes to ensure smoother execution.
 - Updated algorithms for better analysis of multiple exchange routes.

-**Community:**
-- Our community channels on [Discord](https://discord.gg/cfpY5eUDU6) and [Telegram](https://t.me/tradingtigerschat1) are available for assistance and discussions related to the latest version.

 ## The first Binance Smart Chain sniper bot with Honeypot checker!
 <div><a href="" > <img src="https://trading-tigers.com/logos/preview001.png" height="300"></a></div>